LucianoEmeri/LucianoEmeri/README.md

 <h2 align="center"> ❓ &nbsp;About me:</h2>

 <h4 align="center">
-After working for 5 years in a furniture factory, specifically in the stock area utilizing Odoo, I decided to take a leap of faith and pursue a career in web design, leaving my job to fully dedicate my time to programming.
-My passion for computer science began when I was 10 years old.
-Upon finishing high school, I studied computer repair.
-Additionally, I have been producing electronic music since I was 17, and at the same time, I founded a sound and lighting company for social events, which has kept me constantly engaged with technology.
+I'm from Argentina.
+I worked for 5 years in a furniture factory, specifically in the stock area using Odoo.
+I decided to take a leap of faith and pursue a career in web design, leaving my job to fully dedicate myself to programming.
+My passion for computers began when I was 10 years old.
+After finishing high school, I studied computer repair.
+Additionally, I've been producing electronic music since I was 17, and at the same time, I founded a sound and lighting company for social events, which has kept me constantly connected to technology.
 </p>
 <br>
 <h4 align="center">
-I am a detail-oriented person with a knack for autonomous learning.
-From an early age, I taught myself how to use music editing software, as well as photo and video editing tools.
-Now, at 25, I am determined to give my all to improve my skills as a developer and make a living doing what I love.
+I'm a detail-oriented person with the ability to learn autonomously, and I can work well both in a team and under pressure.
+From a young age, I learned to use music editing software, as well as photo and video editing tools.
+Now, at 25, I'm determined to give my all to improve my skills as a developer and make a living doing what I love.
 </p>
 <br>
-Starting in March 2024, I enrolled in a programming bootcamp where I learned to use the most current tools in the market, such as HTML, CSS, and JavaScript, and I specialized in frontend with technologies like React, Redux, and Next.js.
+Starting in March 2024, I enrolled in a programming bootcamp where I learned to use the most current tools in the market, such as HTML, CSS, and JavaScript, and specialized in frontend technologies like React, Redux, and Next.js.
 Additionally, I worked with modern tools like Tailwind CSS for design, TypeScript for safer typing, Express for handling the backend, and Vercel for deploying applications.
-Today, I am exploring job opportunities as a developer to showcase the skills I have acquired.
+Today, I'm venturing into the job market as a programmer to demonstrate the skills I've acquired.
 </p>
 <br>